ibm-cloud-docs/vpc/bs_snapshots_manage.md

 {: #snapshots-vpc-delete-terraform}
 {: terraform}

-Use the `terraform destroy` command to conveniently destroy a remote object such as a single snapshot.
+Use the `terraform destroy` command to conveniently delete a remote object such as a single snapshot.
 The following example deletes `my-snapshot`.

 ```terraform
 terraform destroy --target ibm_is_snapshot.my-snapshot